spokeldn/react-test/README.md

 ### Requirements
 - Please use React.js and a state management library (ie. Redux, Hooks) of your preference.
-- Please write relevant tests preferably using Jest.
+- Please write relevant tests preferably using Jest
 - Feel free to experiment with different styles but at a minimum please provide a basic responsive UI that represents the designs provided.

-# Layout
+# Views
+Notes:
+- Click on cart button will take the user to the cart page
 ### Products List page:
 * Lists all products in given category (productType)
 * Shows the first image for each product in the list
 * Highlights the products with the new badge
 * Includes a button for each product that adds the product to cart

+### Product page:
+* Renders the second image from the data provided
+* Shows the product price
+* Adds the product to cart

 ### Cart page:
 * Lists the products that are added to the cart
+* User can delete item from cart individually
 * Shows the cart total

 Happy hacking!